 If community transmission is high, in-person education should be limited to the populations least able to learn remotely.

-Layers of precautions include washing hands, ventilation, wearing masks and other PPE, physical distancing, time, testing, and contact tracing.
+Layers of precautions include wearing masks and other PPE, ensuring good ventilation in indoor spaces, maintaining physical distance and time, washing hands, testing, and contact tracing.
 These layers work together to provide multiple means of protection.
 This is important because no single layer is perfect.

 Questions are grouped according to their layer of precaution for ease of reference.